anoma/namada/tech-specs/src/explore/design/ledger.md

 ## Tendermint ABCI

-We'll be using Tendermint state-machine replication engine via ABCI.
+We are using the Tendermint state-machine replication engine via ABCI.
 It provides many useful things, such as a BFT consensus protocol, P2P layer with peer exchange, block sync and mempool layer.

 Useful resources:
 - Tendermint ABCI <https://docs.tendermint.com/master/spec/abci/>